 Approximately 500 children a year are killed or seriously injured in car accidents nationally.
 This reform responds to calls from road safety experts, police and local communities for a stronger minimum standard.

 Research shows that younger children are not correctly restrained when they move to a booster too early or when they are just sitting on the car seat using the seat belt.
-Experts suggest that children are moving too early into inappropriate restraint such as booster seats and seat belts, which are not appropriate for their weight and height and therefore increase the risk of injury.
+Experts suggest that children are moving too early into inappropriate restraints such as booster seats and seat belts, which are not appropriate for their weight and height and therefore increase the risk of injury.

-In announcing the changes the Victorian government stated that "seating children aged four to seven years old in an appropriate booster seat reduces their risk of injury in a crash by almost 60 per cent, compared to sitting with only an adult seat belt."
+In announcing the changes, the Victorian government stated that "seating children aged four to seven years old in an appropriate booster seat reduces their risk of injury in a crash by almost 60 per cent, compared to sitting with only an adult seat belt."

 Why announce November changes now?

-The Victorian government stated that the "Government was alerting people early of the implementation of the new rules to allow parents and carers enough time to get ready for the Changes."
+The Victorian government stated that the "Government was alerting people early of the implementation of the new rules to allow parents and carers enough time to get ready for the changes."

-Safe-n-Sound believes that other State and Territory governments will also provide a period of adjustment, to allow parents to prepare for the changes.
+Safe-n-Sound believes that other State and Territory governments will also provide a period of adjustment to allow parents to prepare for the changes.

 What are the penalties for not complying?

-We believe the Victorian government will continue with the current penalties for non compliance with the restraint laws which includes a fine of $255 and three demerit points.
-At this time it is unclear when police will begin to enforce these laws.
+We believe the Victorian government will continue with the current penalties for non-compliance with the restraint laws which includes a fine of $255 and three demerit points.
+At this time, it is unclear when police will begin to enforce these laws.

 Are Safe-n-Sound products going to change as a result of the road safety laws?

 All products currently sold by Safe-n-Sound will allow for parents and carers to transport children in a manner that will satisfy the existing road rules in each state and territory as well as satisfying the new road safety laws as proposed by the Victorian government.
 No change to the product is required.
-The proposed National Road Safety Laws govern use of the product not the design and specification.
+The proposed National Road Safety Laws govern use of the product, not the design and specification.
 To help you and your customers select the right Safe-n-Sound product for your child we have prepared the included guide.

 Are there any exemptions to these new road safety laws?

-At this stage Safe-n-Sound is yet to see the draft legislation however based on comments from the Victorian government it would appear that:
+At this stage Safe-n-Sound is yet to see the draft legislation, however based on comments from the Victorian government it would appear that:

 - Taxis will continue to be exempt from the child restraint requirements.
-When there is no suitable child restraint available a seat belt must be worn;
+When there is no suitable child restraint available, a seat belt must be worn;

-- The new laws aim to cater for the majority of children; however there is a provision to allow a child who is too tall or heavy for the recommended restraint to use the restraint in the next age category.
+- The new laws aim to cater for the majority of children; however, there is a provision to allow a child who is too tall or heavy for the recommended restraint to use the restraint in the next age category;

 - Vehicles with only one row of seats are exempt from the requirement that the child must sit in the rear seat.